bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
 organization = ""
 organization_url = ""
 title = "Two papers are accepted by PVLDB 2023.
-Notably, one work studies the problem of influence maximization in real-world closed social networks; our algorithm has been deployed into one application at Tencent with effectiveness and scalability demonstrated in practice!" url = "" certificate_url = "" date_start = "2022-09-18"
+In one of them, we make the first attempt to study and formalize the problem of influence maximization in real-world closed social networks; our algorithm has been deployed into one application at Tencent with effectiveness and scalability demonstrated in practice!" url = "" certificate_url = "" date_start = "2022-09-18"